CameronRWS/Conways-Game-of-Life/README.md

 1. Initialize a 1D Cellular Automata (1DCA)
 2. Set the value of a specific cell in the 1DCA
 3. Print a 1DCA
+4. Demos all 3 previously mentioned features per the assignment requirements.

 ## Known Errors and Issues